MaciejGrzybacz/FaceRecognizer/README.md

 ## Future Enhancements:
 - **User interface:** Develop a user-friendly interface for interacting with the system, allowing users to manage face data and view recognition results.
 - **Performance optimization:** Optimize image processing algorithms and database operations for faster and more efficient processing.
+- **New features:** Add new features, such as different objects detection and tracking.